Jacobi inversion on strata of the Jacobian of the $C_{rs}$ curve $y^r = f(x)$. II: Vanishing of on

 We define a sequence $(i_\ell ,d_\ell )_{\ell=1, \ldots , n_k' \le n_k}$ by the following conditions: $i_1 = g,\ d_1=1$, $i_\ell >i_{\ell +1}$, $d_\ell >0$, and $i_\ell$ is the largest number satisfying $\Lambda_{i_\ell +\sum_{\ell^\prime <\ell}d_{\ell^\prime}} = \Lambda_{i_\ell +\sum_{\ell^\prime <\ell}d_{\ell^\prime}+1} +d_\ell$.
 By using the sequence $(i_\ell ,d_\ell )_{\ell=1, \ldots ,n_k' \le n_k}$, and denoting the elements of the matrix by $a_{ij}$, we define a hierarchy of submatrices starting from the above matrix whose determinant is $\bs_{\Lambda^{[k]}}(t)$,

 The above sequence of matrices stops when the number of entries becomes negative.
-As we will mention in the proof of Lemma \ref{lmm:ggggg}, these matrices are directly related to the Schur functions of the Young diagrams associated with $\Lambda^{[k]}$.
+As will be explained in the proof of Lemma \ref{lmm:ggggg}, these matrices are directly related to the Schur functions of the Young diagrams associated with $\Lambda^{[k]}$.

 For the example of the $(5,7)$ curve, when $k=4$, we have

 For the example of the $(7,9)$ curve, when $g=24$, $k=13$, we have

 It is clear that the number of $H_i$'s is $n_k$ and $H_i$ contains $H_j$ as a submatrix if $i<j$, with the convention $H_{n_k+1}=\emptyset$.
 Every element $b_{d , e}$ $(d > c+1, e < c)$ of $H_i:=(b_{d,e}) $ vanishes unless it is in $H_{i+1}$.
 Every $(c+1,c)$ entry of $H_i$ is equal to $h_0^{(g;k)}=1$ if it is not in $H_{i+1}$ and the number of $h^{(g;k)}_0$'s in $H_1$ is $g-k-n_k$.
 These facts imply that the term containing $(h_0^{(g;k)})^{g-k-n_k}$ in the expansion of the determinant given by products of all the entries with indices permuted, is given by the determinant of an $(n_k\times n_k)$ matrix, as shown: